ncsa/TGI_RAILS_Documentation/docs/source/prog_env/index.rst

-Recommended compiler flags for GNU and Intel compilers for Sapphire Rapids processors include "-march=sapphirerapids -mtune=sapphirerapids" when using GCC and "-xsapphirerapids" with the Intel compiler.
+Recommended compiler flags for GNU and Intel compilers for Sapphire Rapids processors include "-march=sapphirerapids -mtune=sapphirerapids" when using GNU and "-xsapphirerapids" with the Intel compiler.
 Both are recommended to optimize at the -O3 or -Ofast level.